 I headed for the checkout counters and took care of business.
 This part of the trip went well except for the fact that as I passed the service desk on my way out of the store, I realized that I had left a winning four dollar scratch-off ticket in Betty's console, yet again.
 Betty is my minivans name, by the way, short for Betty Boop.

-[Just in case you're unaware, bread people, like doctors, don't work on Wednesday because they, (unlike most, or at least many doctors) have to work on Saturdays which is why so many of them belong to the teamsters union.]
+[Just in case you're unaware, bread people, like doctors, don't work on Wednesday because they (unlike most doctors) have to work on Saturdays which is why so many of them belong to the teamsters union.]

-See, bread delivery technicians usually over-deliver bread on Tuesdays to tide a given outlet over till Thursday.
-This also helps to keep their day-old bread stores stocked via leftovers.
+See, bread delivery technicians usually over-deliver bread on Tuesdays and Saturdays to tide a given outlet over till Thursday/Monday.

 I inquired if she knew if there was any extra Schwebel's Country Potato bread "in the back" as it was on sale but there was none on the shelf.
-She looked baffled but she spotted her supervisor and asked her if there was any Schwebel's Country Potato bread "in the back."
-This likely overworked, underpaid, under-appreciated by her boss, spouse, and kids -- who looked like her feet hurt -- said, "Lemmylook," and exited, stage left.
+She looked baffled but she spotted her supervisor and asked her if there was any Schwebel's Country Potato bread in the back.
+This woman; likely overworked, underpaid, under-appreciated by her boss, spouse, and kids -- who looked like her feet hurt -- said, "Lemmylook," and exited, stage left.

 Resisting the urge to squash the loaf in question via an armpit or tossing it in a freezer as dark clouds begin to gather over my soul I gently placed the offending loaf on the shelf in the empty space where the Arizona Green Tea with Ginseng (decaffeinated) was supposed to be but wasn't.